 Second, we provide evidence that not only are these platforms unique in terms of the experiences they provide, but also the advertisements that are shown on each of these platforms have their own individual personality.
 The negative emotions dimension is the one in which commercials on YouTube, Facebook, and Instagram surpass their counterparts the most.
 This is the dimension in which differences across platforms are most obvious and evident.
 According to (Carlson et al., (2022) one possible reason for this phenomenon is that users of YouTube are required to wait a significant amount of time before they are allowed to bypass the advertisement and go to the video content.
 Additionally, advertising on Instagram is believed to be more pleasurable than advertising on other platforms.
 Still, advertising on Facebook is perceived to be more practical than advertising on other platforms (Kent & Taylor, 2021).
-Therefore, we demonstrate that the level of participation in SM differs from platform to platform and that the level of participation in SMA changes from platform to platform.
+Therefore, we demonstrate that the level of participation in SMA changes from platform to platform.